Ssevve/create-cw-file/README.md

 # create-cw-file
-An NPM tool that creates a base codewars file after providing a kata id.
+An NPM tool that creates a base codewars file with provided kata id.

 **Link to project:** [here](https://www.npmjs.com/package/create-cw-file)